I won't go into it in great detail. If you need more info, look here:

 island and visit the shrine here too.

-Do not, I repeat DO NOT break the shrine!
-You'll need it later at the
+Do not, I repeat, DO NOT break the shrine!
+You'll need it later for the

 Anyway, once you're done, head south (without killing any wolves) and walk

 towards the sea.
 When you reach the edge of the land, it's time for...

 Stand on the edge of the shore.
 Cast blink and aim into the sea.

 Lo, the party should be transferred to the deeps.
 As noted, they have

 no need to breathe.

 The party can now quite happily walk to any of the continents, and then teleport